electroglyph/pyatomix/README.md

 ## pyatomix provides std::atomic_flag and std::atomic<int64_t> for Python

 Compatible with Python 3.13 free-threaded.

-Windows users will need to have Visual Studio (or VS Build Tools) installed to build this.
+There are Windows wheels available, but it can build from source automatically on Windows.
+Windows users will need to have Visual Studio (or VS Build Tools) installed to build this from source.
-It uses Pybind11 and pip/setuptools will build it automatically.
-It's been tested on Windows and Linux.

-Linux users will need the Python dev package installed for their Python version to install atomix, for instance: python3.13-dev
+Linux users will need the Python dev package installed for their Python version to install atomix from source, for instance: python3.13-dev

 ## Installation